Fred-Ramos/pyslac_evse/README.md

 interface is defined in the `cs_config` dictionary.
 If, for example, the network interface defined does not exist, the system will raise an error and exit.

-Both define a class named `SlacHandler`, which inherits from `SlacSessionController`.
+Both define a class named `Slac_Handler`, which inherits from `SlacSessionController`.
 The `SlacSessionController` has two main methods `process_cp_state` and `start_matching`.
 The `process_cp_state` is a handler for the state change of the Control Pilot circuit and based on a state transition from "A, E or F" to "B, C or D", the `start_matching`